ldn-softdev/Rpnn/README.md

 ```

 ##### Growing and pruning synapses
-If full-mesh connectivity between neuron layers is not enough and you want to add more (typically recursive links), then it's possible to do it
+If a full-mesh connectivity between neuron layers is not enough and you want to add more connections (typically recursive links), then it's possible
-via options `-g`, `-G`:
+to do it via options `-g`, `-G`:

 - `-g N,M` allows adding a single synapse for neurons N to M's output (i.e., a connection from M to N considering forward signal flow)
 - `-G N,M` this will ensure that between neurons N and M all recursive synapses added
 > base of values M and N is the same as in debug output - it's all zero based, but the first neuron is always reserved)

 option `-p N,M` allows pruning a single synapse at the neuron N for the (address of) neuron M